pointfreeco/sqlite-data/Sources/SQLiteDataCore/Documentation.docc/Articles/MigrationGuides/MigratingTo0.2.md

 [`.fetchOne`](<doc:Sharing/SharedReaderKey/fetchOne(sql:arguments:database:)>),
 and [`.fetch`](<doc:Sharing/SharedReaderKey/fetch(_:database:)>) APIs have been soft-deprecated in favor of the more modern tools described above and in <doc:Fetching>.
-They will be hard deprecated in a future release of SharingGRDB, and removed in 1.0.
+They will be hard deprecated in a future release of SQLiteData, and removed in 1.0.

 ## Avoiding the cost of macros

-SharingGRDB introduces a macro in version 0.2.0 (in particular, the `@Table` macro), and unfortunately macros currently come with an unfortunate cost in that you have to compile SwiftSyntax from scratch, which can take time.
-If the cost of macros is too high for you, then you can depend on the SharingGRDBCore module instead of the full SharingGRDB module.
-This will give you access to only a subset of tools provided by SharingGRDB, but you will have access to all tools that were available in version 0.1.0 of the library.
+SQLiteData introduces a macro in version 0.2.0 (in particular, the `@Table` macro), and unfortunately macros currently come with an unfortunate cost in that you have to compile SwiftSyntax from scratch, which can take time.
+If the cost of macros is too high for you, then you can depend on the SQLiteDataCore module instead of the full SQLiteData module.
+This will give you access to only a subset of tools provided by SQLiteData, but you will have access to all tools that were available in version 0.1.0 of the library.